GemmaButcher-dev/freestyle_dance/README.md

   * A large amount of testing was done to ensure that all pages were linking correctly.
   * Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+  * On evaluation and conclusion some of the git commits are too long in places and i will review my approach moving forward.

 ## Deployment